 Students are expected to participate at the Institute for a total of six weeks full-time equivalent.
 It is the responsibility of the supervisor and the student to negotiate when the project will be undertaken.
 It is desirable that students commence their project during the summer vacation period, so they can become familiar with the project and integrate into the research team before the academic year commences.
 Students must complete their project by the end of semester 1 2016.

-1. All applicants that meet eligibility will receive a Scholarship that covers all course fees associated with enrolment in CEA302 Internship in Health and Biomedical Research.
+- All applicants that meet eligibility will receive a Scholarship (if the subject is additional to applicant’s degree) that covers all course fees associated with enrolment in CEA302 Internship in Health and Biomedical Research.

 Students need to submit the following as part of their application: